 application of any such provision to any such person or any circumstance shall be determined to be invalid or unenforceable, then such determination shall not affect any other provision of this Agreement or the application of such provision to any other person or circumstance, all of which other provisions shall remain in full force and effect.
 If any provision of this Agreement is capable of two constructions one of which would render the provision valid, then such provision shall have the meaning which renders it valid.
 The captions and headings in this Agreement are for convenience only and in no way define, limit, prescribe or modify the meaning, scope or intent of any provisions hereof.

 21. Validity.
-The Owners and the City covenant and agree that they are prohibited from challenging the validity of this Agreement or the CRA.
-In that regard, the Owners and the City waive any defects in any proceedings related to the CRA or this Agreement.
-If the validity of the CRA or this Agreement is challenged by any entity or individual, whether private or public, the Owners and the City shall advocate diligently and in good faith in support of the validity of the CRA and this Agreement.
+The Company and the City covenant and agree that they are prohibited from challenging the validity of this Agreement or the CRA.
+In that regard, the Company and the City waive any defects in any proceedings related to the CRA or this Agreement.
+If the validity of the CRA or this Agreement is challenged by any entity or individual, whether private or public, the Company and the City shall advocate diligently and in good faith in support of the validity of the CRA and this Agreement.

 22. Modifications.
-If, notwithstanding Section 17 of this Agreement, it becomes necessary to modify the terms of this Agreement to reflect the exact legal and financing structure used by the Owners in developing, equipping and operating the Project, the Owners shall request an amendment to this Agreement, which the City shall not unreasonably reject or delay.
+If, notwithstanding Section 17 of this Agreement, it becomes necessary to modify the terms of this Agreement to reflect the exact legal and financing structure used by the Company in developing, equipping and operating the Project, the Company shall request an amendment to this Agreement, which the City shall not unreasonably reject or delay.

 23. Notices.
 Any notices, statements, acknowledgements, consents, approvals, certificates or requests required to be given on behalf of any party to this Agreement shall be made in writing addressed as follows and sent by (i) registered or certified mail, return receipt requested, and shall be deemed delivered when the return receipt is signed, refused or unclaimed, or (ii) by nationally recognized overnight delivery courier service, and shall be deemed delivered the next business day after acceptance by the courier service with instructions for next-business-day delivery: